NautilusTrader

 • Automatic resubscription: Restores all active subscriptions after reconnecting.

-• Cycle reset: Each successful session (>60s) resets the timeout clock.
+• Cycle reset: Each successful session (>60s) resets the timeout clock and the backoff delay.

 Scheduled maintenance

-Databento restarts live gateways every Sunday (all clients disconnect):
+Databento restarts live gateways on this schedule (all clients disconnect):

-The default 10-minute timeout covers typical restarts.
-For unattended systems, use reconnect_timeout_mins=None or a longer value.
+The internal 10-minute timeout covers typical restarts.
 See the Databento Maintenance Schedule for details.

 Contributing